anaSense/bellintegrator_uitests/README.md

 <a href="https://www.atlassian.com/software/jira"> <img src="https://cdn.jsdelivr.net/gh/devicons/devicon@latest/icons/jira/jira-original.svg" title="Jira" alt="Jira" width="40" height="40"/> </a>
 </p>

-- The UI autotests was written in **Java**.
+- The UI autotests were written in **Java**.
 - **Gradle** was used as a builder.
 - **JUnit 5** and **Selenide** frameworks were used as test frameworks.
-- For remote run, a job in **Jenkins** with **Allure report** generation and sending the results to **Telegram** using a bot is implemented.
+- For remote run, a job in **Jenkins** with **Allure report** generation and result send to **Telegram** via a bot has been implemented.
-- Integration with **Allure TestOps** and **Jira** is implemented
+- Integration with **Allure TestOps** and **Jira** has been established.

 ----
+<a id="cases"></a>
 ## **Examples of automated test cases:**
 **Site search**
 - ✅ Checking that the search is case-insensitive
-- ✅ An error is displayed when entering a search query < 3 characters
+- ✅ An error is displayed when entering a search query of fewer than 3 characters
-- ✅ Checking a search with a complex search query with AND
+- ✅ Checking a search with a complex search query using "AND"
 - ✅ Checking that the search text field can be cleared with the Backspace key
 - ✅ Checking exact search using quotation marks

 **Vacancy filters**
 - ✅ Checking that vacancies are correctly filtered by specialty
 - ✅ Checking that vacancies are correctly filtered by location
-- ✅ Checking that vacancies are correctly filtered by hot option
+- ✅ Checking that vacancies are correctly filtered by "hot" option
-- ✅ Checking that vacancies are correctly filtered by combination of filters: specialty + location + enabled hot option + enabled remote option
+- ✅ Checking that vacancies are correctly filtered by a combination of filters: specialty + location + enabled "hot" option + enabled remote option

 ----
+<a id="jenkins"></a>
 ## Build in Jenkins ([link](https://jenkins.autotests.cloud/job/egorovaa_uitests_17/))
 <p align="center">
 <a href="https://jenkins.autotests.cloud/job/egorovaa_uitests_17/"><img src="images/screen/jenkins_report.png" alt="Jenkins" width="950"/></a>